SmackdabDevOps/inventory_manual/website/docs/education/performance-optimization-and-scaling.md

 Understanding how to optimize and scale inventory management systems effectively—from database queries through infrastructure architecture—is essential for long-term success and growth.
 This chapter will show you how to master performance optimization and scaling as both technical capabilities and business enablers.

+### Quick Confidence Check

+<LearningQuiz
+  question="What is the first metric to watch when deciding to scale infrastructure?"
+  :options="[&quot;Transaction latency and queue depth compared to your SLA targets&quot;, &quot;The number of dashboards your analysts built last month&quot;, &quot;How many technicians requested new mobile devices&quot;]"
+  :answer-index="0"
+  :explanations="[&quot;Latency and queues show whether the platform meets service goals.&quot;, &quot;Dashboard count does not indicate system strain.&quot;, &quot;Device requests relate to hardware, not platform load.&quot;]"
+/>

 ---

 ## Database Optimization Strategies